wewillcraft/pro-file/README.md

 # pro-file

-A theme for [Lume](https://lume.land) to easily build your professional profile.
+A theme for [Lume](https://lume.land) to easily build your professional profile online.

+See it live at https://pro-file.willcraft.software/.

 ## Running Locally